 As a free gift for subscribing to the weekly newsletter, I will send them straight to your inbox.
 JUST CLICK HERE to download my Must-Have Painting Tips.
 I basically thought about the tricks that save me the most time and effort and help me to get a beautiful finish every single time.
 Don’t start a project without my DIY furniture painting techniques and tips!

 I used the same tips on this fabulous dresser.
-If you are wondering how to paint a dresser black or how to paint finished wood, these tricks all still apply!
+Whether you want to know how to paint furniture shabby chic or more contemporary, these tricks will make the process go much smoother.

 As I was working on this tallboy dresser, I thought once again about how life is like one big furniture flip…or lots of little ones depending on how you look at it or what you’re going through.